Great expectations from online course

 Obongha Oguni from NGOCE in Nigeria told us “The leadership you provided, perseverance and understanding is highly commendable”.

 The participants have now all set themselves targets of submitting project proposals in the first quarter of 2021, and they have formed a network for encouragement and advice on a WhatsApp group.
 They are working on a range of urgent conservation projects – from stopping pangolin poaching, to conserving sea turtles, to restoring vital forest habitats.
 At least 15 successful projects will result from this course, that ends in mid-February 2021.

 We have also learned a lot, and the experience from running this course is helping shape our thinking on how to use the new online learning environment to maximum effect for future TBA courses.

 We thank the Critical Ecosystem Partnership Fund for funding the course, and our partners — Save Sahara Network (Nigeria) and Save the Frog, Ghana, — for working so tirelessly to ensure everything runs smoothly, and giving the trainees an exceptional learning experience.

-This training was generously funded by the Critical Ecosystem Partnership Fund under the project “Enhancing Biodiversity Conservation Capacity of Civil Society Organizations”
+This online course was generously funded by the Critical Ecosystem Partnership Fund under the project “Enhancing Biodiversity Conservation Capacity of Civil Society Organizations”